Telefonica/gymnos/docs/source/models.rst

 .. _models:

-This section shows a collection of models currently supoorted by Gymnos
+This section shows a collection of models currently supported by Gymnos

 ***********************
 VGG16